 Well, yeah, if you experience torturous, then it would be torturous if the way that you, however, if you’re the kind of person who thinks about a bit of tough love, or hard love, whatever you want,

 Royce Morales 26:08

 Bill Gasiamis 26:08

-Then it’s not so bad, you know, it’s loving, loving thing.
+Then it’s not so bad, you know, it’s a loving thing.
 And what it does, it doesn’t really restrict the terribly so that the person is in pain or anything, it just stops them from being able to lift up at the elbow and out, you know, to get that movement just for a few hours, or even 10 minutes or 15 minutes at the beginning.
-And it just to see whether or not that person can get motivated to move that now, I know that Michael has challenged with being motivated,
+And it is just to see whether or not that person can get motivated to move now, I know that Michael has been challenged with being motivated,

 Bill Gasiamis 26:37

 and that’s not his fault, but something that was caused, by the injury that he experienced.
 So that might be a little bit more challenging for you guys to set that up.
 But something to consider at least.
 And for people listening, perhaps, who haven’t considered that yet.
 Maybe they can also consider that.

 Yes, very interesting.
 It really is I’ll have to talk to his therapist about that, yeah,